Evelyn Underhill: Influences

-Underhill's life was greatly affected by her husband's resistance to her joining the Catholic Church, to which she was powerfully drawn and entered upon the year of their marriage.
+Underhill's life was greatly affected by her husband's resistance to her joining the Catholic Church, to which she was powerfully drawn and which she entered in the year of their marriage.
 At first she believed it to be only a delay in her decision, but it proved to be lifelong.
 He was a writer himself and was supportive of her writing both before and after their marriage in 1907, though he did not share her spiritual affinities.
 Her fiction was written in the six years of 1903–1909 and represents her four major interests of that general period: philosophy (neoplatonism), theism/mysticism, the Catholic liturgy, and human love/compassion.
 In her earlier writings Underhill often wrote using the terms "mysticism" and "mystics" but later began to adopt the terms "spirituality" and "saints" because she felt they were less threatening.
 She was often criticized for believing that the mystical life should be accessible to the average person.

 Her fiction was also influenced by the literary creed expounded by her close friend Arthur Machen, mainly his Hieroglyphics of 1902, summarised by his biographer:

 There are certain truths about the universe and its constitution – as distinct from the particular things in it that come before our observation – which cannot be grasped by human reason or expressed in precise words: but they can be apprehended by some people at least, in a semi-mystical experience, called ecstasy, and a work of art is great insofar as this experience is caught and expressed in it.
 Because, however, the truths concerned transcend a language attuned to the description of material objects, the expression can only be through hieroglyphics, and it is of such hieroglyphics that literature consists.